Anja585/pands-project2021/README.md

     f.write("correlation matrix versicolor\n{}\n\n".format(str(corrMatrix_versicolor)))
     f.write("correlation matrix virginica\n{}\n\n".format(str(corrMatrix_virginica)))
 ```

-Correlation coefficients are used to measure how strong a relationship is between two variables.
-Correlation coefficient can take the value anywhere between -1 and 1 where:
+A correlation between variables indicates that as one variable changes in value, the other variable tends to change in a specific direction.
+The correlation coefficient is a statistical measure that measures both the direction and the strength of this tendency.
+The correlation coefficient can take the value anywhere between -1 and 1 where:
 * 1 indicates a strong positive relationship,
 * -1 indicates a strong negative relationship,
 * zero indicates no relationship at all.
 ```
 correlation matrix setosa
               sepal_length  sepal_width  petal_length  petal_width